tarantool/tarantool/doc/sphinx/book/box/index.rst

 if so, the tuples will be in descending order by key when the comparison operator is LT or LE or REQ, otherwise in ascending order. |br|
-Note re storage engines: sophia does not allow REQ. |br|
+Note re storage engines: phia does not allow REQ. |br|
 (2) The search can use a secondary index. |br|
 :samp:`box.space.{space-name}.index.{index-name}:select('value')` |br|
 For a primary-key search, it is optional to specify